microsoftgraph/microsoft-graph-docs/content/get-started/angular.md

   });
   ```

-1. Replace *// Sign in and sign out the user.* with the following code.
+1. Replace *// Sign in and sign out the user* with the following code.
 The **login** function gets an access token using HelloJS.

   ```
   // Sign in and sign out the user.